Goals & Priorities

 Comparison of average SAT scores of entering undergraduates in fall 2012 for selected regional and national institutions.
 In 2013, SMU’s average SAT score for entering students rose to 1302.

 Students from throughout Texas and around the world are attracted to SMU, contributing to the quality and richness of the student body.
+Data as of September 2013.

 The diversity of the student body has increased along with the rise in quality.
 Students identifying as ethnic minorities now make up 25 percent of the total student population.
+Data as of September 2013.